Speed up your cash flow today by getting cash on your open invoices with your top Arizona factoring company.

 Located in the southwestern region of the United States, Arizona is the sixth largest state by area and the only state that does not observe daylight savings time.
 It is one of the four corner states where the borders of Colorado, Utah, Arizona, and New Mexico meet.

-The population of Arizona is about 6.8 million, which makes it the 15th largest state based on population in the US.
+The population of Arizona is about 6.8 million, which makes it the 15th largest state based on the population in the US.
 The largest city is the state capital of Phoenix with almost 1.5 million residents.
 Other major cities in the state include Tucson, Mesa, Chandler, Gilbert, and Glendale.

 The state has a variety of climate conditions.
 In the lower elevation areas of Arizona, the climate is primarily desert with mild winters and scorching summers.
 Temperatures can reach more than 100 degrees Fahrenheit.
 Conversely, the northern section of Arizona is a plateau at higher altitudes and has a colder climate with cold winters and mild summers.